 - 16 commercial airports serving Virginia, including Washington Dulles International

 - 3rd-largest port on the East Coast - The Port of Virginia

-The Port of Virginia is planning for additional growth with major expansion projects currently underway, and is the only port on the East Coast authorized for 55-foot channel depths to handle the larger cargo ships of the future as first and last port of call.
-The Port of Virginia moved 2.8 million TEUs in 2017 – making Virginia an ideal location for import or export centers.
+The Port of Virginia is planning for additional growth with major expansion projects currently underway and is the only port on the East Coast authorized for 55-foot channel depths to handle the larger cargo ships of the future as first and last port of call.
+The Port of Virginia moved more than 3.5 million TEUs in 2021 – making Virginia an ideal location for import or export centers.

 Virginia is adjacent to Washington, D.C., and within 480 kilometers of New York City.